danielpops/osquery-build/README.md

-# osquery-lucid-build
+# osquery-build
-A docker image that enables osquery to build on linux
+A set of docker images for multiple linux distros that set up a build environment for osquery